 Select a volunteer anesthesiologist to administer and document one antibiotic dose for the first case of the day.
-For Example:
+For example:

-- The operating room nurse will record the observation of administration and document any secondary issues that arise. - The anesthesiologist will document the time and dose of antibiotic administration on the preoperative checklist. - The process will be reviewed with the anesthesiologist and the nurse in a debriefing after the surgery is complete.
+- > The OR nurse will record the observation of administration and document any secondary issues that arise. - > The anesthesiologist will document the time and dose of antibiotic administration on the pre-operative checklist. - > The process will be reviewed with the anesthesiologist and the nurse in a debriefing after the surgery is complete.